githubteacher/devs-jan-2016/lets-hear-it-for-git.md

 ## Git Rocks!

 Tell me a story.
 A git story.
-A story of a man and his Git. :D
+A story of a man and his Git. :grinning: